Kiuwan logo

 The Need to Defend Against Both Static and Dynamic Attacks

 Every developer sets out to write bug-free code that runs as it should, meets client requirements, and doesn’t expose sensitive data.
-Unfortunately, time constraints, inexperience, and inattentiveness lead to releasing applications full of security vulnerabilities.
+Unfortunately, time constraints, inexperience, and inattention lead to the release of applications full of security vulnerabilities.

 Attackers use every trick in the book to exploit those weaknesses and find a way to manipulate the application for various purposes.
 Defending code against static and dynamic attacks becomes easier when you employ techniques designed to close the loopholes hackers like to go after.